ffluffyhedgehog/plotter/README.md

 Next is a more complicated example, that shows us some more complicated behaviour.

+What this basic experiment does is declaring 2 blocks pointing to each other with slight variable changes.
 ```
 import variables "var", "let", "const";
 import strips "somestrip1", "somestrip 2";